The COVID-19 Pandemic and Social Well-Being

 Such dedication to daily activities will assist in managing stress and promoting mental wellness.
 Cognitive problems such as anxiety and emotional distress on people are minimized.
 Albert Bandura’s behavioral theory enumerates that people will consider the consequences of copying someone’s acts by considering whether or not to mimic them (Weston et al., 2020).
 By seeing the effects of another person’s personality, an individual can decide what to copy.
 That means that individuals will be confident of receiving the COVID-19 vaccination prescribed by the medical practitioners.

-The behavioral theory that Lev Vygotsky put forward contributes to individuals’ social well-being by promoting behavior change among individuals to adapt to the new environmental status infested with the COVID-19 virus.
+By encouraging people to modify their behavior in order to adjust to the new environmental conditions brought on by the COVID-19 virus, Lev Vygotsky’s behavioral theory enhances people’s social well-being.
 Individuals will understand the effects of social interaction bearing in mind that the virus spreads fast through social connections (Weston et al., 2020).
 Lev proposes that individuals will understand a particular activity if instructed and guided through the process (Weston et al., 2020).
 Therefore, educating individuals on the detrimental effects of the virus and the various steps to limit its spread will enable behavior change among individuals.

 Another hypothesis relevant to the COVID-19 epidemic is social cohesion, defined as assistance gained through social interactions.
 Social help was categorized as follows: psychological support, which necessitates the delivery of compassion, concern, and affection, and promotes self-reliance, and informational assistance, which demands the dissemination of knowledge, consultation, and instruction (Weston et al., 2020).
 Additionally, instrumental involvement, which entails providing substantial assistance, and appraisal help, which entails providing constructive assistance, would promote social help (Weston et al., 2020).
 All of these forms of social assistance are critical at this time of the COVID-19 epidemic.
 One requires psychological support to alleviate mental anguish; one requires informational help to stay current on illness, resource, and opportunity changes (Weston et al., 2020).
 An individual requires instrumental aid in terms of physical assets and appraisal assistance in managing the epidemic and its impact on one’s life.